-Staff should complete a written record on CPOMS to record these early concerns.
+Staff should complete a written record - using the concern form (where possible) to record these early concerns.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.